lounotlew/FileCase/README.md

 ### References

-References to the libraries and packages used in PlateMath:
+References to the libraries and packages used in FileCase:

 1) ``tkinter``: https://wiki.python.org/moin/TkInter
 2) ``bitstring``: https://pypi.org/project/bitstring/